-As investments go, historically investing in bricks and mortar has been a pretty safe one, but Jeffrey Ross would recommend you looking at it as a medium to long-term investment and not the means to a make a quick profit.
+However, Jeffrey Ross would recommend you look at it as a medium to long-term investment and not the means to make a quick profit.

 1. Research the market